JakeSteam/blog-programming/_posts/2017-02-03-android-playing-random-sounds.md

 ## The Conclusion

 This solution works well for quick and simple playing of short sound effects.
 However, sound effects can overlap, so it would not be suitable for more complex sound effects such as an enemy boss making specific noises per attack.
-It’s very reliable however, and even short sound effects can help add character to the game.
+It's very reliable however, and even short sound effects can help add character to the game.

 Additionally, a large number of free sound samples are available from [FreeSound](https://www.freesound.org/), and I highly recommend taking a look if a specific sound sample is wanted.